FelixOnline/v2/content/articles/2011-1-20-does-imperial-have-a-drinking-problem.md

  - /news/643/does-imperial-have-a-drinking-problem-
 imported: true
 comments:
+ - value: >
- - Can anyone explain why 22s are affiliated with the RCSU if they dont allow females to join Sounds like theyre stuck in the dark ages
+     Can anyone explain why 22s are affiliated with the RCSU if they don't allow females to join?
+Sounds like they're stuck in the dark ages.

 # Article Taxonomies
 categories: